 John Stier, Sustainability Mentor

-Stier has over three decades of experience in the brewing sector, including time spent leading the global sustainability efforts for Anheuser-Busch (AB).
+John Stier has over three decades of experience in the brewing sector, including time spent leading the global sustainability efforts for Anheuser-Busch (AB).
 Since leaving AB in 2008, Stier has worked with a number of leading global beverage companies to develop sustainability strategies and implementation plans that create measurable business value.
-He has been active with the Brewers Association over the last three years as a member of the BA sustainability subcommittee and is the primary author of the BA Sustainability Manuals.
+He has been active with the Brewers Association over the last seven years as a member of the BA sustainability subcommittee and is the primary author of the BA Sustainability Manuals.

 Matt Stinchfield, Safety Ambassador

 Matt Stinchfield has been actively creating safer workplaces for over three decades.
 He has focused on brewery safety for the last 20 years as a safety and loss control consultant to mid-sized and regional craft breweries and distilleries.
 Matt is a member of the Brewers Association safety subcommittee and sits on the Master Brewers Association of America’s food safety committee.
 Matt founded his own brewery, Ploughshare Brewing Company, in Lincoln, Nebraska in 2014.

 Lauren Torres currently serves as lab manager at Bell’s Brewery, Inc., where she leads a dedicated team involved with chemistry, microbiology, and sensory analysis.
 Lauren has also taught the Siebel Institute of Technology’s Quality Course, and has presented at local and national conferences for the American Society of Brewing Chemists, American Society for Quality (ASQ), Craft Brewers Conference, and Master Brewers Association of the Americas.